What is Small Claims?

 The proper court in which to file a Small Claims action is the court where the other party lives, does business or where incident occurred.

 To file, make sure you are bringing the claim against the proper party and you have the defendant’s proper name and address.
-You must have the correct address for the service of the summons.
+You must have the correct address for the service of the claim.

 To file a case at the 47th District Court, bring the completed “Affidavit and Claim” form with the appropriate filing fee and any other applicable fee(s) to the Civil Division of the 47th District Court’s Clerk’s Office.
 You may obtain the “Affidavit and Claim” form from any district court or by clicking the link below.